Michiru0206/abmweb/README.md

 4. Configure database encironment variables

 5. Prepare databse in MySQL
-    - In the terminal, run 'rake db:create'
+    - In the terminal, run `rake db:create`

 6. Run database migrations
-    - In the terminal, run 'rake db:migrate'
+    - In the terminal, run `rake db:migrate`

 7. Try running app!
-    - Launch the server by using 'rails s' or 'rails server' in the terminal
+    - Launch the server by using `rails s` or `rails server` in the terminal
     - Open *localhost:3000* in your choice of browser
     - App is successfully running if you see the top page of ABM Web which has sign up/sign in buttons.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...